 “Can you personally do better?
 And how are you going to do it?”

-Lizz Wasserman and Isaac Resnikoff × Creative Directors × Los Angeles, U.S.A.
+Lizz Wasserman and Isaac Resnikoff × Creative Directors × Los Angeles, California, U.S.A.

 Fred Segal creative director Lizz Wasserman and Isaac Resnikoff, the founder of Project Room, reflect on a changing Los Angeles, their net-zero dream home, and the value of collaboration.